Lneko3176/CCMACLRL_EXERCISES/Assignment2.md

+# Assignment 2
-# Linear Regression Activity: Predicting Exam Scores
+Linear Regression Activity: Predicting Exam Scores

 We want to predict a student’s **Exam Score ($y$)** based on the number of **Hours Studied ($x$)**.